 - Reduce costs associated with claims.

-It is a voluntary program that operates through the combined efforts of WCB, the Ministry of Labour, industry partners, safety associations, employers and labour groups.
+It is a voluntary program that operates through the combined efforts of WCB, the Ministry of Labour and Immigration, industry partners, safety associations, employers and labour groups.

 All employers can participate in the program and be eligible for refunds up to 20 per cent by maintaining a Certificate of Recognition (COR).